openshift/cloud-credential-operator/docs/ccoctl-rotate-signing-key.md

   key merely because the previous run ended.
 - If a provider write has an unknown outcome, retry must read or otherwise reconcile the target before writing again.
 - The reboot intent must be checkpointed before the disruptive request.
-Resume must reconcile node boot IDs against the cluster-canonical baselines and reuse the same operation ID; it must not submit a second pool reboot merely because the previous run ended or its outcome is unknown.
+The cluster-canonical intent must then be durable before any target is triggered.
+Resume must reconcile node boot IDs against those canonical baselines and reuse the same operation ID.
+It may re-enter the request to finish targets left incomplete by an interruption, but must not trigger a target that already records that operation ID merely because the previous run ended or its outcome is unknown.
 - Reboot planning, observation, reconciliation, and waits are read-only.
 The reboot request is the only operation allowed to create the canonical reboot record or trigger the disruptive action.
 - Repeated execution must not duplicate keys in the combined JWKS, regress to an earlier artifact,